na-na-hi/renget/archive/4syqq.md

 **Conclusions**
 Recommended course of action; continued apathy.
 The Hunter shows little care for the Cabal and I see no reason why we should not return the favour.
 Yes, the subject would be an interesting specimen in the laboratory and yes, he might prove a threat should he desire to engage in the traditional Sith passtime of betrayal but these are observations I can make of our entire order after the loss of Skyr's leadership.
 If something must be learned from this, it is that the Hunter is more intelligent than my peers give him credit for - though such an intelligence if not nurtured will result only in a violent, blood-crazed beast, doubly so with Fernal's less than stellar stimulant concoctions of which I have repeatedly criticized.
 Send him to face Jedi - either he balks in the face of an unfamiliar galaxy and his own paranoia kills him, or he will wither away our rivals, proving his quality either way.

+##Subject B15 - Unidentified Jedi Operative

+**Target Analysis B15 - Version 21**
+**Subject Identity:** Unconfirmed - Codename 'Shadow' **Subject Value:** Unconfirmed
+**Subject Validity:** Unconfirmed
+**Last Update:** 21 - 5 - 5ABM

+**Foreword**
+The galaxy is home to many clandestine organizations - those who's identities are obscured for pragmatic security, fearful paranoia or simply the manifestation of an isolationist mind.
+These individuals are, for obvious reasons, the hardest for the Cabal to identify, and precautions must be taken to ensure that the existance of such targets are validated before further action is cautioned - I shall not be remembered as a conspirator jumping at shadows.
+In truth, my agents had doubted the existance of the Shadow on multiple occasions, so proficient are they at the arts of subterfuge - unfortunately for the target, they had gained my personal attention during a conflict with Cabal forces two years ago.

+**Phase 1: Identification**
+Head of a network of spies, informants, assasins and sabateurs - see Dossiers under B15-B for further analysis of the organization - the Shadow has shown remarkable aptitude for commanding their unit with extreme subtlelty and unconventional discipline.
+Although the extent of B15-B operations cannot be fully catalogued, evaluation of what we have suggests a vendetta against criminal and Sith elements across the galaxy.
+While other associates have dismissed this group as one of the many Republic cells deployed by the remaining Senate, I possess another theory.
+If one were to map every confirmed report of B15-B alongside events within a tolerable range of assumed involvement, a pattern of growth emerges - restrospective analysis indicates this growth can be traced to a smaller number of incidents occuring right after the Battle of Mizra where no Republic infrastructure was present - the Shadow is not an agent of the Senate, it is a Jedi.

+**Phase 2: Hunting**
+Hunting such a target is an exhilirating prospect - with many Jedi adopting a more aggressive and open stance since the Battle of Mizra it has become all-to-easy to track their locations.
+The Shadow possesses a different mind - though no less aggressive than their more militant counterparts and extremely active in combating Sith forces, they show no desire to reveal their presence or signal their achievements to the wider galaxy, correctly deducing that they can use the bellicosity of their associates as a distraction while striking at elements too wary for subjects such as Y8 'Wanderer' or C5 'Anathema' to catch.
+I have no doubt that they possess a similar curiosity for the Cabal and make their moves on myself as we speak, but the Shadow and I are patient creatures and our inevitable conflict shall, by the very nature of our work, not be rushed.

+**Phase 3: Capture**
+The deduction of the Shadow's nature to such a degree where a plan of capture can be formulated is beyond our current capacity.
+Needless to say the subject shows an adequate degree of precaution in hiding their intentions and abilities to dissuade precisely this form of evaluation, however a few things can be noted - the subject shows continual disregard for the Jedi Order's values, as revealed by the varied nature of B15-B agents - Jedi are not known for their manipulations, so this group was formed in mutual respect, philosophy and camraderie and are, in short, loyal to each other as individuals.
+Were a blow need to be struck against the Shadow, it would need to be struck at their allies to force them into more open conflict.

+**Conclusions**
+Recommended course of action; active disruption.
+The Shadow grows ever closer to the Cabal and other clandestine Sith operations, without adequate resistance they will be in a position to inform more dangerous elements of the Jedi Order of our more secretive projects and thus jeapordize nondisposable assets.

+Further, we are not the only ones to take notice - contacts in the underworld have confirmed that they too are beginning to piece together the Shadow's operations and are more than willing to seek revenge on the Jedi.
+For my part, I cannot condone sharing all we know with our rivals in Huttspace and the Core underworlds - but in the event where the subject must be more directly prioritized they could be afforded certain identities amongst B15-B to draw the Shadow into a less favourable position.

 ##Subject Z2 - Jedi Knight Netra

 **Target Analysis Z2 - Version 6**